CURAJ-Open-Source-Community/LearnGitandGitHub/README.md

 - Clone the repo on your local system
 - Create a New branch with name -  `<add-Your name>`
 - Checkout to that branch
-- Add your name and github profile link in the README file like this `[Your Name](github profile link)`
+- Add your name and github profile link in the README file after the contributors title like this `[Your Name](github profile link)`
 - Commit the changes
 - Create a PR

-And you're done!!
+Contributors -